rtek1000/Curve-Tracer-ATmega328/README.md

 Fully open source firmware for "InvCurve"

+Note: Program code has been tested only on ATmega328P (Arduino UNO, PRO MINI etc) should not work with Arduino Mega2560

 --------------

 To use this device, it is necessary to use the computer software (Microsoft Windows executable) provided by the manufacturer with the device.